This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Pour the marinade over the steak, cover and refrigerate for 30 minutes.
+• Add flank steak to a large resealable plastic bag.
+Pour the marinade over the steak, cover and refrigerate for 30 minutes or longer in the refrigerator.

-• Preheat grill over high heat.
+• Preheat grill over high heat, between 400 to 450 degrees Fahrenheit.

 • Once the grill reaches the recommended temperature, place the steak on the grill and close the lid.